Two of my grandchildren and I rode to the Belle Mont Mansion in Tuscumbia for the Plantation Christmas Event.

 We walked upstairs, where a display case showed the construction and layout of the Mansion in its grander years.

-We finished our tour and walked outside to get a better view of the three chimneys, the two tear, six white columns front porch.
-The house was built out of red brick, with six windows on the west side and four on the front with two front doors.
+We finished our tour and walked outside to get a better view of the three chimneys, the two towers, six white columns, and then the front porch.
+The house was built out of red brick, with six windows on the west side and four on the front, with two front doors.
 The backside of the house had a root cellar, with a large landing of stairs leading to the ground.
 It had a large back porch, two bedrooms, and doors leading outside.

 This was to get easy access to the outhouse.